Logrui/n8n-nodes-twenty-dynamic/N8N_NODE_BEST_PRACTICES.md

 This document summarizes the key concepts, standards, and best practices for building custom n8n nodes, based on the official n8n documentation.

+**Governance**: This document provides practical guidance for n8n node development.
+For project-wide governance, architectural decisions, and non-negotiable principles, refer to the [Project Constitution](`.specify/memory/constitution.md`).
+All development decisions MUST comply with constitutional principles.

 ## Summary of Key Principles

 ### 1. Two Ways to Build: Declarative vs. Programmatic